 This is a somewhat confusing provision.

 There are rules about transferring personal information out of the EU, to non-EU countries.
 These rules are discussed at Chapter 5 of the GDPR.
 There are several different ways to legally perform such a transfer.
-The GDPR sets out several safeguards, and the European Commission provides a list of "approved" countries for whom no safeguards are required.
+The GDPR sets out several safeguards.

 It is possible to transfer a user's personal information out of the EU on the basis of their consent.
 However, this is normally a last resort, where none of the other safeguards are available.

-In fact, data transfers to Crashlytics are covered by a different safeguard - Google's certification under the EU-US Privacy Shield Framework.
-This means that, under the GDPR, it isn't necessary or appropriate to seek a user's consent to transfer their data outside of the EU for the purposes of using Crashlytics.
+Data transfers to Crashlytics used to be covered by Google's certification under the EU-U.S. Privacy Shield Framework.
+Under this framework, it wasn't necessary or appropriate to seek a user's consent to transfer their data outside of the EU for the purposes of using Crashlytics.
 However, Privacy Shield has since been invalidated and the EU-U.S. Data Privacy Framework has taken its place.

 Although this part of Crashlytics' Terms of Service is confusing, and although it appears to have been ignored by many if not all developers, remember that you do agree to fulfill this requirement by using the service.